parides55/patient-readmission/README.md

 - Business requirement 2: Classification Model
   - We need to predict whether a patient will be readmitted or not.
   - For this task we need to build a binary classification model.
-  - Extensive hyperparameter optimisation will give us the best chance at a highly accurate prediction.
+  - Extensive hyperparameter optimization will give us the best chance at a highly accurate prediction.
   - This will be performed during the Modeling and Evaluation step of the CRISP -M workflow.

 [Back to top](#table-of-contents)